ColinWhetstone/Trapped-Knight/README.md

 **https://colinwhetstone.github.io/Trapped-Knight/**

-This site animates the knight’s greedy path step by step on an infinite spiral-numbered chessboard, showing movement, coloring, board, and the final trapped state. (press space to pause and + to make the animation faster)
+This site animates the knight’s greedy path step by step on an infinite spiral numbered chessboard, showing movement, coloring, board, and the final trapped state. (press space to pause and + to make the animation faster)

 Here's the youtube video that inspired this: https://www.youtube.com/watch?v=RGQe8waGJ4w